tradle/cloudpal/README.md

 ## Your Network
-Cloud PC helps connects all your devices onto a single virtual network.
+Cloud PC connects all your devices onto a single virtual network.

 Allow the outbound Internet from CloudPC and it becomes a **Personal VPN**.